oliverpaisley/oliverpaisley.github.io/_posts/2015-08-02-cancer_how-to.md

 Our goal is to create an interactive graph of cancer rates in the United States.

-There are 12 years worth of data available from the Centers of Disease Control and Prevention, can it can be obtained [here](http://www.cdc.gov/cancer/npcr/uscs/download_data.htm).
+There are 12 years worth of data available from the Centers of Disease Control and Prevention, and it can be obtained [here](http://www.cdc.gov/cancer/npcr/uscs/download_data.htm).
 The data is broken up into multiple files, depending on the variables of interest.
 We will be using the file `BYSITE.txt` to compare sites (types of cancer), and the file `BYAGE.txt` to compare age groups.

 After downloading the data, we need to load it into R. We also need to load the packages we will be using.
 We will be using [dplyr](https://github.com/hadley/dplyr) to process the data, [rCharts](http://rcharts.io/) to create the graphs, and [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html) for pretty colors.